top of page

 Capri 204: new work for solo oboe recorded for CD release

-With an ambitious project ("Oboe Unfolded") sponsored by the Cincinnati College-Conservatory of Music, oboist Sara Renner commissioned me and other 4 composers to write a work for solo oboe.
+With an ambitious project ("Oboe Unfolded") sponsored by the Cincinnati College-Conservatory of Music, oboist Sara Renner commissioned me and other 4 composers to write a work for solo oboe in the summer of 2019.
 Sara's goal was to expand the repertoire by commissioning works that bridged the gap between the elementary pieces for beginner students and the most advanced, challenging works for the experienced virtuosos.

 My contribution to the project was Capri 204, a work that explores the dichotomy of the lower and higher registers of the oboe in a narrative that also swerves between static sections and actively flowing, continuously changing ones.
 These dichotomies are resolved in an elusive ending.